rustsec/advisory-db/README.md

 # Related vulnerabilities (optional)
 # e.g. CVE for a C library wrapped by a -sys crate)
 #related = ["CVE-2018-YYYY", "CVE-2018-ZZZZ"]

+# Optional: the advisory license as an SPDX identifier.
+The default is "CC0-1.0".
+# Accepted values are "CC0-1.0" and "CC-BY-4.0".
+# When using "CC-BY-4.0", the `url` field must constain the link to the source
+# advisory.
+This should only be used for advisories imported for the GitHub
+# Advisory database ("GHSA").
+#license = "CC-BY-4.0"

 # Optional: metadata which narrows the scope of what this advisory affects
 [affected]